ghobadian/house_price_regression/README.md

 In this dataset, some houses do not have addresses, and also the size of some houses is entered incorrectly (they have a very large value).
 For this purpose, you should also manage these items and remove them from your dataset.

+## Results
+My model could achieve accuracy of about 80% with polynomial regression on **Area** and **Address** Features.
+Of course there are better models with higher accuracy available at [kaggle](https://www.kaggle.com/datasets/mokar2001/house-price-tehran-iran/code) :)